fieldtrip/website/reference/ft_plot_cloud.md

                           '3d', draws an outline around the mesh at a particular slice

- The following inputs apply when 'cloudtype' = 'cloud' 'rmin'               = scalar >= 1, minimum radius of cloud if scalerad = 'yes' (default = 1) 'colormap'           = colormap for functional data, see COLORMAP 'colorgrad'          = 'white' or a scalar (e.g. 1), degree to which color of points
+ The following inputs apply when 'cloudtype' = 'cloud' 'rmin'               = scalar >= 1, minimum radius of cloud if scalerad = 'yes' (default = 1 mm) 'colormap'           = colormap for functional data, see COLORMAP 'colorgrad'          = 'white' or a scalar (e.g. 1), degree to which the saturatoin of points in cloud changes from its center
-                          in cloud changes from its center 'ptsize'             = scalar, size of points in cloud (default = 1) 'ptdensity'          = scalar, density of points in cloud (default = 20) 'ptgradient'         = scalar, degree to which density of points in cloud changes from its center, default = .5 (uniform density)
+   'ptsize'             = scalar, size of points in cloud (default = 1 mm) 'ptdensity'          = scalar, density of points in cloud (default = 20 per mm^3) 'ptgradient'         = scalar, degree to which density of points in cloud changes from its center (default = 0.5, i.e. uniform density)

  The following options apply when 'cloudtype' = 'point' 'marker'          = marker type representing the channels, see plot3 (default = '.')